georgeus19/klofan/docs/use-cases/stat-use-case.md

 ## Use Case

 The initial schema of the data is shown in the picture below.
 It is just one entity representing a csv row with columns as properties.
-The tool provides two recommendations: `Region Entity`, `Data Cube`.
+The tool provides two recommendations: `Region EntitySet`, `Data Cube`.

 ![Initial Schema Of Loaded Data](./img/stat-initial-schema.png)

-The user knows that the data contains regions; therefore, selects `Region Entity` recommendation which detected that property "regionSoudrznosti" points to literals with names of physical regions.
+The user knows that the data contains regions; therefore, selects `Region EntitySet` recommendation which detected that property "regionSoudrznosti" points to literals with names of physical regions.
 This is just a general purpose recommendation described in the food use case so it will be skipped here and only result shown.

 ![Region Recommendation](./img/region-recommendation.png)